How Age Affects Insulin Sensitivity in Type 2 Diabetes?

 This type of inflammation has been linked to insulin resistance, making it harder for the body to manage blood sugar effectively.

-Studies have shown that inflammation can interfere with insulin signaling pathways, making cells less responsive to insulin.
+Studies have shown that chronic inflammation can interfere with insulin signaling pathways, making cells less responsive to insulin.

 A study published in The Lancet Diabetes & Endocrinology found that inflammation is a key driver of age-related insulin resistance.